 I have found that a single-page, quick business plan and the use of a Business Model Canvas can be great ways to put the essential elements of a plan down on paper.
 Once written down, you can then build on both documents as needed; especially if you are planning to seek investment capital.

 Build Your #1 Employee

-Now that you’ve set some goals and planned your business for 2017, the next step is to build your number one employee…your website.
+Now that you’ve set some goals and planned your business, the next step is to build your number one employee…your website.

 “Content is King” so you should have a content plan in the form of a Content Calendar.

 Consider each of the seasons (spring, summer, fall, and winter) and how your business, products, and services fit and relate to your customer.

 For example, at 3C we’ve discovered that during winter (November to February) our clients are looking to get a jump start on the new year…hence the creation of this blog post.

 Once you’ve determined a customer need, create content that meets that need and put it on your calendar.
 Ensure to add any interim steps and tasks so that you deliver the content when your customers need it most.

 Retail stores have this down to a science.
 Each year you will notice that as soon as Christmas shopping is done, Valentine’s Day promotions and displays begin to pop-up.
 Once Valentine’s Day is done, Easter ads start, then Victoria Day, Canada Day, Thanksgiving and so on.